linode/docs/docs/development/nodejs/use-selenium-grid-for-parallel-testing.md

 ---
 author:
   name: Jared Kobos
-  email: jaredkobos@gmail.com
+  email: docs@linode.com
-description: 'This guide shows how to set up a Selenium grid that can be used to run tests against different browsers, browser versions, and operating systems.
+description: 'This guide shows how to set up a Selenium grid that can be used to test webpages and applications in different browsers, browser versions, and operating systems.
 It can also be used to spread a large test suite across several servers for increased performance.'
-og_description: 'This guide shows how to set up a Selenium grid that can be used to run tests against different browsers, browser versions, and operating systems.
+og_description: 'This guide shows how to set up a Selenium grid that can be used to test webpages and applications in different browsers, browser versions, and operating systems.
 It can also be used to spread a large test suite across several servers for increased performance.'
 keywords: ["selenium", "node.js", " headless browser", "automation", "webdriver"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2018-03-06
+published: 2018-03-09
-modified: 2018-03-06
+modified: 2018-03-09
 modified_by:
   name: Linode
-title: 'Install and Configure Selenium Grid on Ubuntu 16.04 for Automated Testing'
+title: 'Install and Configure Selenium Grid on Ubuntu 16.04 for Automated Compatibility Testing'
-h1_title: 'Use Selenium Grid for Cross-Browser Testing'
+h1_title: 'Use Selenium Grid for Cross-Browser Compatibility Testing'
 external_resources:
   - '[Selenium Project Home](https://www.seleniumhq.org/projects/webdriver/)'
   - '[Selenium Node.js Documentation](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index.html)'